react-cosmos/react-cosmos/README.md

 #### Where to put proxies?

-As soon as you're ready to add proxies to your Cosmos setup, create `cosmos.proxies.js` (next to cosmos.config.js) and export a list of proxies in the order they should load–from outermost to innermost.
+As soon as you're ready to add proxies to your Cosmos setup, create `cosmos.proxies.js` (in your project's root directory or next to cosmos.config.js) and export a list of proxies in the order they should load–from outermost to innermost.

 > `proxies.cosmos.js` requires compilation so you may need to place it next to your source files (eg. if the `src` dir is whitelisted in babel-loader).
 Use `proxiesPath` option to customize its location.